osxmidi/LinVst/README.md

 Waves plugins.

-Tested Waves Central and Waves C1 and C4 and C360 plugins.
+Tested Waves Central and Waves C1 and C4 and C360 plugins with Debian Stretch/Sid.

 Bitwig seems to need the Waveshell to be unpacked into individual dll's using shell2vst.